 These filters are built with a thread-like mesh.
 Although they’re reusable, they provide the least amount of filtration — MERV 1 to 3.
 They’ll stop pollen, hair, dust, and fur, but will let viruses, dust mites, smoke, and spores go through.

 Change these filters monthly or every three months minimum.

 Fiberglass filters are inexpensive and generally feature MERV levels from 2 to 4.
 Unlike washable screens, however, they can trap dust mites.
 Nonetheless, you should change this type of screen every 30 days to three months.

 These are pricier options than the previous two.
 They can also capture more dirt than the two previous other types — MERV 6 to 10.
 Although you can replace some high-quality pleated filters only every six months, you should swap a regular one every 90 days.

 These screens are electro-magnetically charged to increase efficiency — MERV 8 to 16.
 Compared to other models, they can also stop viruses and smoke.
 Available at a higher price point, they require the use of specific HVAC systems.

 These filters only need to be replaced once a year.
 This makes them a popular option for anyone with limited time to dedicate to filter maintenance.

 Finally, HEPA filters are the high-end spectrum of air filters — MERV 17 to 20, filtering up to 99.9 percent of all particles (5).
 They can be costly but only need to be replaced every six months to a year.
 Some pleated models can even last up to two years (6).

-Screens also come in various thicknesses, typically from 1 to 5 inches.
+Screens also come in various thicknesses, typically from one to five inches.
 The thicker the material, the more dirt it can hold, and the more durable it is.